-As the human body is more like that of an animal than a plant, we can generally utilize animal proteins better than plant proteins, explains nutrition expert Hann Abelein.
+As the human body is more like that of an animal than a plant, we can generally utilize animal proteins better than plant proteins, explains nutrition expert Hanna Abelein.
 What’s more, plant proteins are often more difficult to digest.
 However, when cleverly combined even plant proteins can keep up with animal proteins.
 A combination of beans and corn easily beats meat or milk.
 It even manages to almost reach the protein value of eggs, which is set by definition at 100.
 Combination of plant and animal proteins can even attain values far higher than 100.

 The best plant proteins

 Incidentally, soy and quinoa are particularly beneficial plant proteins that contain well-balanced combinations of amino acids.
 And their proteins are easy to digest, so our bodies can absorb them very well.
 In comparison, grains from Germany contain very little lysine.
 That’s why it’s best to combine them with yellow corn, which is rich in lysine.
 Pulses and cheese can also fill the lysine gap left by grains.
 In turn, pulses are lacking in the amino acid methionine, which can be balanced out by combining them with grains, nuts or seeds.

 Protein power on your plate

 Hanna Abelein’s top tip: For optimum protein power, try eating scrambled eggs and potatoes or potato salad with egg more often.
 In the mornings, you could have a bowl of muesli with wheat flakes and milk, or pancakes made with soy flour and eggs.
 Bread and pasta with cheese also provide an increase in protein value.

 For vegans, the nutritionist recommends a super protein bowl of colorful vegetables, beans and corn and topped with nuts, for example.
 Other excellent combinations include oats with soy milk or bread with hummus.
 And eating a slice of bread with a bowl of lentil stew is an easy way to increase your protein power.